What’s Trapped in Your Carpet?

 Oils can saturate a carpet and make it feel and appear much dirtier.
 More than that, oils can shorten the life of a carpet.
 Depending on the oils, they can create stress for the fabric that makes it wear out faster.

 On top of all of that, oils in the carpet feed the microbes that are lurking under the fibers.
 In all ways, oils are bad for your carpets, and they are inevitably present.

 Typically, debris makes us envision large objects.
 When it comes to your carpet, the word takes on a different meaning.
 Debris in carpet is small in form.
 These are things like stickers from plants that can get stuck in the padding.
 Debris can also refer to staples, broken glass, and other sharp objects.
 Clearly, you don’t want any of these objects sticking out of your carpet.
 The worst-case occurs when you accidentally find them by stepping on one.

 Regular vacuuming keeps most debris at bay.
 Occasional deep cleanings add more protection to the equation.
 Keeping debris under control is the most important component of keeping carpets safe, whether they are residential or commercial carpets.
 You can see why it is so important to keep your carpets clean.
 The next thing to consider is how you intend to do so.
-Zeppelin Cleaning Services offers professional carpet cleaning and janitorial services throughout the Detroit area.
+Zeppelin Cleaning Services offers professional carpet cleaning and janitorial services throughout the St. Clair Shores area.
 Contact us today.
 We can discuss services and schedules to make sure your carpet is adequately protected from all of those things that would otherwise be trapped in it.